 - Five days is probably the best time to be tested.

-- Persons who are infected but either never develop symptoms (about 45%) or just haven’t developed them yet can infect others.
+- It has been publicized that persons who are infected but either never develop symptoms (about 45%) or just haven’t developed them yet can infect others.
 (That’s the reason for quarantine after exposure.)
+However, this study seems to refute that idea.

 - A person may remain contagious for 10 days (or longer if their immune system is weak and they have a serious case of the disease).
 Being without fever for 24 hours is a good additional precaution.